Maggie Teyte: Later years

 After difficulty in reviving her career, she ended up performing music hall and variety (24 performances a week) at the Victoria Palace in London.
 Finally, in 1936, her recordings of Debussy songs accompanied by Alfred Cortot attracted attention, and recordings remained an important factor in her renewed fame, as she gained a reputation in England and the United States as the leading French art song interpreter of her time.
 She sang at the Royal Opera House in 1936–37 in Hansel and Gretel, as Eurydice in Gluck's Orfeo ed Euridice and as Butterfly in Madama Butterfly.
-In 1938–39 she broadcast performances of Massenet's Manon in English, with Heddle Nash as des Grieux, in addition to an ill-advised Eva in Wagner's Die Meistersinger.
+In 1938–39, she broadcast performances of Massenet's Manon in English, with Heddle Nash as des Grieux, in addition to an ill-advised Eva in Wagner's Die Meistersinger.
 She also appeared in operetta and musical comedy between the wars.

 She made her first New York appearances in 1948, including a Town Hall recital followed by performances of Pelléas at the New York City Center Opera.
-She continued to record and perform in opera until 1951, making her final appearance in the part of Belinda (to Kirsten Flagstad's Dido) in Purcell's Dido and Aeneas at the Mermaid Theatre in London.
+She continued to record and perform in opera until 1951, making her final appearance in the part of Belinda (to Kirsten Flagstad's Dido) in Purcell's Dido and Aeneas at the first Mermaid Theatre in London.
 Her final concert appearance was at the Royal Festival Hall on 22 April 1956, aged 68.
 She spent her last years teaching.
 She died in London in 1976, aged 88.